- Home

 To submit a concern or complaint, please use this form.

-In the fall of 1993, and ordinance prohibiting certain nuisances was adopted.
 This ordinance states it is unlawful to throw, deposit, or dump any trash, junk, waste or discarded materials on any public or private property; or to store or to deposit any abandoned or junked vehicles on any property, either public or private.

 Abandoned Vehicle